 Undersheriff Struzzieri is from Norfolk and graduated from Booker T. Washington High School.
 He served two years in the Navy as a boatswain’s mate and two years as a jail officer with the Hampton Roads Regional Jail.
 After joining the Sheriff’s Office, he earned his bachelor’s degree in criminal justice from Saint Leo University and his master’s degree in criminal justice from Troy University.
 He is a graduate of the West Point Leadership Course and FBI National Academy and has completed the Virginia Law Reader Program.

 His accomplishments at the Sheriff’s Office include establishing the Criminal Intelligence Unit when he was a lieutenant.
-That unit is responsible for improving safety inside the Correctional Center and working with local, state and federal law enforcement agencies to solve and prevent crimes, including investigating the first Racketeer Influenced and Corrupt Organizations Act (RICO) case prosecuted in Virginia.
-He oversaw implementation of the Security Housing Unit, Reentry Program and efforts to improve mental health treatment and prevent suicides in the jail.
-During his time as Chief Deputy of Operations, the Sheriff’s Office received 100% scores on all independent audits and inspections, including by the Virginia Department of Corrections and U.S. Department of Justice.
+That unit is responsible for improving safety inside the Correctional Center and working with local, state, and federal law enforcement agencies to solve and prevent crimes, including investigating the first Racketeer Influenced and Corrupt Organizations Act (RICO) case prosecuted in Virginia Beach.
+He oversaw the implementation of the Security Housing Unit, the Reentry Program, and efforts to improve mental health treatment and prevent suicides in the jail.
+During his time as Chief Deputy of Operations, the Sheriff’s Office received 100% scores on all independent audits and inspections, including by the Virginia Department of Corrections and the U.S. Department of Justice.

 Chief Deputy Mapes has served the Virginia Beach Sheriff’s Office since 1994 and, prior to her promotion to chief deputy in July 2023, served as captain of Correctional Administration, overseeing Medical, the Power Shift, Information Technology and Maintenance.
 She is the second woman to serve as VBSO chief deputy after rising through the ranks.